-Benefits of Apple Cider Vinegar for the Hair
+Benefits of a DIY Apple Cider Vinegar Rinse for the Hair

 - Seals the hair cuticle-which helps hair maintain moisture.